ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/cloudflare-workers/overview.markdown

 {PANEL: Create a Cloudflare RavenDB Worker project}

+There are two primary ways to get started:

+- Using the Cloudflare Deploy with Workers wizard
+- Using npm to initialize an empty template

+### Using Deploy with Workers wizard

+TODO: Embed YT video how-to

+Using [Deploy with Workers][deploy-with-workers] step-by-step wizard is the simplest method but requires a GitHub account and authorized access, which may not be applicable in all situations.
+For example, this method will not work with GitLab or GitHub Enterprise.

+The wizard will guide you through deploying a Worker and hooking up a new repo with continuous deployment through GitHub actions.
+It will also automatically set up your repository secrets.

+{WARNING: Forking the Template}
+The deployment wizard will fork the GitHub repository into your GitHub user account (not an organization).
+You will want to manually rename the repository and unmark it as a "Template" in the repository settings before cloning it.
+{WARNING/}

+### Using npm to initialize an empty template

-To get started, you can use npm and Cloudflare's `create-cloudflare` package to create a new Worker using [the RavenDB template][template]:
+If you do not want to use the wizard, you can use npm and Cloudflare's `create-cloudflare` package to create a new Worker using [the RavenDB template][template]:

 `npm init cloudflare my-project https://github.com/ravendb/template-cloudflare-worker`